OLF-Bioinformatics/VariantDetective/README.md

 The consensus VCF file was created using the [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) `merge` tool.
 Parameters for merging structural variants were a maximum allowed distance of 1kbp between breakpoints, calls supported by at least 2 variant callers where they agree on both type and strand.

+## Long Read Simulator
+When a genomic FASSTA file is provided as query input, long reads are simulated in order to detect variants.
+The long read simulation tool is adapted from [Badread](https://github.com/rrwick/Badread), a tool that creates simulated reads.
+It has been modified to create perfectly matching reads to the reference file and to allow multi-threading to speed up the process.

 ## Parameters

 All input files can be uncompressed (.fasta/.fastq) or gzipped (.fastq.gz/.fastq.gz)